-EERI’s leadership program, targeted at young to mid-career professionals.
+EERI’s leadership program for young to mid-career professionals.

 Earthquake engineering and seismic mitigation have advanced dramatically over the past 70 years in part due to the advocacy and persistence of industry thought leaders.
 Many of EERI’s members over that time have served in such leadership roles and the Institute is dedicated to development of future generations.
 None have made a more significant contribution to the advancement of earthquake safety than Professor George W. Housner (1910—2008).

 The Board of Directors decided to use his gift to train future earthquake engineering policy advocates and thought leaders through the Housner Fellows Program, which has now been underway since the fall of 2011.
 The inaugural class of Fellows was selected in early 2012.
-Information on this class is available here: https://www.eeri.org/projects/housner-fellows-program/2012-housner-fellows/
+Information on this class is available here: https://www.eeri.org/projects/housner-fellows-program/2012-housner-fellows/.
+The second class of Fellows was selected in 2014 and you can read more about them here: https://www.eeri.org/projects/housner-fellows-program/2014-housner-fellows/.

-Additional funding support for this program is provided by the Global Facility for Disaster Risk Reduction of the World Bank and the Federal Emergency Management Agency.
+Additional funding support for this program is provided by the Federal Emergency Management Agency and the Global Facility for Disaster Risk Reduction of the World Bank.

 U.S. Geological Survey